 - Donation of $150,000 or more to the University of the West Indies Fund – this option is available for families of six members or more and entitles one person to a one-year scholarship

 Residents and citizens of Antigua and Barbuda enjoy relatively relaxed tax conditions.
 There is no capital gains tax, inheritance tax, income tax, or wealth tax on worldwide income or assets.
-Antigua and Barbuda passport holders also can enjoy visa-free access to over 140 countries, including the European Union, the UK, Singapore, Hong Kong, and Russia.
+Antigua and Barbuda passport holders also enjoy visa-free access to over 140 destinations around the world.
+These countries include those in the European Union, the UK, Singapore, Hong Kong, and Russia.
 While the country has no stay requirements, successful CBI applicants must spend five days in the country during their first five years of citizenship.

 The following family members are eligible for the investment program: